Struggling to eat healthy on a budget? You're not alone.

-You’re likely here because you started your nutrition and health journey, began creating your macro-friendly shopping list, hit the grocery store, and then thought to yourself, “Wait, why is all this healthy food so expensive?” or “Can I even afford to eat this way?”
+You’re likely here because you started your nutrition and health journey, began creating your macro-friendly shopping list, hit the grocery store, and then thought to yourself, “Wait, why is this so expensive?” or, “Can I even afford to eat this way?”

 How to Grocery Shop on a Budget

-Before diving into what to look for in-store, do a little survey of what options are available.
+Before diving into what to look for in-store, set a realistic food budget for healthy eating.
+Then, do a little survey of what options are available.

-Before diving into our budget-friendly tips, make sure you have a budget in the first place.
+Before diving into our budget-friendly tips, make sure you've decided what affordable healthy eating means to you.
 Map out your monthly expenses and determine how much you can spend on groceries weekly.
 It is okay if this takes some trial and error, but walking into a store budget-blind is a sure way to experience sticker shock as the bill racks up.

 Once you have your budget, use the tips for saving money while grocery shopping below to maximize your allotted spend.